 - A senior project or thesis

-BS students also take more advanced statistics and/or calculus.
+BS students also take more advanced statistics and/or calculus courses.

-BA and BS students also take courses in one of four tracks:
+BA and BS students also take courses in one of three tracks:

 - Environmental Studies—for students with environmental interests such as resource management, physical geography, environmental policy or law, global environmental change, sustainable development, or other complex environmental issues.
 It provides a sound foundation for graduate or professional study in natural or social aspects of the environment.